ikarabayir/ECG_AI_HF/README.md

 # Getting Started
 1. The python versions and libraries you have should meet above.
 2. Get the code $ git clone the repo and install the dependencies
-3. For 10 year predicted risk scores and labels, execute below in the local repo directory,

-python Github-ECG-AI_Heart_Failure_Prediction.py sample_ECG.npy sample_features.csv

-The py file would provide risk scores and labels to your local directory as csv files.
+3. For building the ECG-AI models from scratch for 10 year prediction of HF, run the .py file in the directory.
+In the .py file, it is also provided how to get the final prediction for an ECG.

 # Citation

 If you find this code useful, please cite the following paper:

-ECG-AI: Electrocardiographic Artificial Intelligence Model for Prediction of Heart Failure;
-Oguz Akbilgic,*, PhD, Liam Butler, PhD, Ibrahim Karabayir, PhD, Patricia Chang, MD, Dalane Kitzman, MD, Alvaro Alonso, MD, Lin Y Chen, MD, Elsayed Z Soliman, MD
+TBD

-*Corresponding Author
+*Corresponding Author (Oguz Akbilgic, PHD)

 # Contact